 Government aided and NGO aided tents are set up at strategic points throughout the trek route.
 They offer simple vegetarian food to the devotees.
 It is strictly advised to carry snacks like chocolates, toffees, biscuits, dry fruits, and medicines for altitude sickness.

-- Mamleshwar Temple – The ancient and mythologically important temple lies just 1 km from the main Pahalgam center.
-The Temple date back to the 5th century and is dedicated to Lord Shiva.
-According to the legend, this is the place where Goddess Parvati instructs Ganesha to stand guard at the Temple entrance and not allow anyone inside.
+- Mamleshwar Temple: The ancient and mythologically important temple lies just 1 km from the main Pahalgam centre.
+The temple dates back to the 5th century and is dedicated to Lord Shiva.
+According to the legend, this is the place where Goddess Parvati instructs Ganesha to stand guard at the temple entrance and not allow anyone inside.

-- Sri Shankaracharya Temple – The famous and ancient temple dedicated to Sri Shankaracharya is located on a hilltop in Srinagar, 88 km from Amarnath base Pahalgam.
-The Temple is also known as Jyesteshwara Temple.
+- Sri Shankaracharya Temple: The famous and ancient temple dedicated to Sri Shankaracharya is located on a hilltop in Srinagar, 88 km from Amarnath base Pahalgam.
+The temple is also known as Jyesteshwara Temple.
 The presiding deity of the temple is Lord Shiva.
 The original shrine is believed to date back to 200 BC.
 The present structure has been constructed somewhere during the 9th century.
-The Temple is also a sacred site for the Persians, Buddhists and the Jews.
+The temple is also a sacred site for the Persians, Buddhists, and Jews.

-- Martand Sun Temple – The enchanting and ghostly ruins of the once great and beautiful temple dedicated to the Sun God Surya is not to be missed.
-The Temple is located just 40 km from Pahalgam.
-The foundation of the temple dates back to the 4th century but the temple is believed ti have been built in the 8th century by the Lalitaditya Muktapida of the Karkota dynasty.
+- Martand Sun Temple: The enchanting and ghostly ruins of the once great and beautiful temple dedicated to the Sun God Surya is not to be missed.
+The temple is located just 40 km from Pahalgam.
+The foundation of the temple dates back to the 4th century but the temple is believed to have been built in the 8th century by the Lalitaditya Muktapida of the Karkota dynasty.
 The antechamber of the temple contains ruined sculptures and images of Lord Vishnu, Goddess Ganga, Yamuna, and Surya.